-Kim has attended summer music programs such as the Tanglewood Music Festival, Aspen Music Festival and June in Buffalo.
+Kim has attended summer music programs and festivals such as the Tanglewood Music Festival, Aspen Music Festival, June in Buffalo and Santa Fe Chamber Music Festival.
 She has also participated in master classes with Steven Stucky, George Tsontakis, John Corigliano, John Harbison, Stephen Hartke, and Michael Finnissy.

 Kim is currently pursuing her D.M.A. at the New England Conservatory studying with Michael Gandolfi.
 She received her bachelor’s degree from Seoul National University and her master’s degree from Carnegie Mellon University where she studied with Leonardo Balada.